ShakyTruce/shakytruce.github.io/pages/msustory.md

 His first year at MSU was not an easy transition.
 He said, “It was isolated, it was lonely at times . . . it was somewhat depressing at times . . .”
 Most students on campus chose to ignore his presence, but he did find support among faculty and a few students.
 He said, “Professors in History were my biggest supporters.”
 He graduated in 1969 with a bachelor of art while teaching at a high school in Aliceville, Alabama.
 He earned a medical degree from Michigan State University in 1973.

-{% feature include/button.html text="Listen to Richard Holmes talk about his transition to MSU" link="https://youtu.be/CsOf4PQMUaY" width="50" %}
+{% include feature/button.html text="Listen to Richard Holmes talk about his transition to MSU" link="https://youtu.be/CsOf4PQMUaY" width="50" %}

 Although Holmes was MSU’s first African American student, he was not the first local student urged to enroll.
 Dr. Conner had asked Shirley Hanshaw’s parents if she would be the one to desegregate MSU.
 Hanshaw, another Henderson High graduate and a National Achievement Scholar, seemed an obvious choice.
 Her parents declined his offer, however, fearing that their introverted daughter would be crushed by the experience.
 Hanshaw opted to attend Tougaloo College instead.